Statistic Marshall Arkansas National

 Marshall Racial Demographics & Ethnicity

-The Marshall racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Marshall is 88.9% White, 1% Black or African American, 1.1% Asian, 0.8% American Indian and 0% Native Hawaiian - 3.8% of the population identify as Hispanic or Latino.
-Of all households, 100% reported speaking English only, while 0% reported speaking Spanish only.
-A total of 1.8% of residents were considered foreign born.
+Recognizing the racial demographics and ethnicity breakdown of Marshall is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Marshall, the racial breakdown comprises 88.9% White, 1% Black or African American, 1.1% Asian, 0.8% American Indian, and 0% Native Hawaiian, with 3.8% of the population identifying as Hispanic or Latino.
+100% of households reported speaking English only, while 0% reported speaking Spanish only.
+Furthermore, 1.8% of residents were categorized as foreign-born.

 Marshall Population Density